 Fiction helps spread info on PTSD:

 - My Kindle ebook fictional short story SOLOMON’S JUSTICE centers on the Los Angeles County Veterans Court and vets suffering from PTSD.
-Click here to buy this short story on Amazon now.
-(If you do not have a Kindle, you can get free Kindle apps for many electronic devices at http://budurl.com/freeKindleapp)
+Click here to read this short story for free online on Wattpad now.

 - My Kindle ebook fictional YA short story PINKY SWEAR takes place at Ft.
 Knox in 1964 and has a subplot about a soldier suffering from PTSD before the condition had been diagnosed as this.
-Click here to buy this short story on Amazon now.
+Click here to read this short story for free online on Wattpad now.

 - My paperback and Kindle ebook cozy mystery CAST THE FIRST STONE has a subplot of non-combat induced PTSD, which can be as devastating as combat-induced PTSD.
 Click here to buy this cozy mystery on Amazon now.